survivejs/react-book/manuscript/getting_started/04_editing_notes.md

 Another way to initialize a ref would be to pass a function to it.
 This will give us a chance to give something when the element gets mounted by React.
 That's ideal for us and we can patch the behavior of our input through this hook.

 Consider the code below for the full implementation.
 Note how we are handling finishing the editing.
-There are a couple of cases to worry about, namely `onBlur` and `onKeyPress`:
+We capture `onKeyPress` and check for `Enter` to confirm editing:

 **app/components/Editable.jsx**